-The Lower Deer Lake neighbor is a unique blend of urban life with nature and is ideal for those looking to find a home away from civilization within the city.
-Deer Lake consists of mostly single family dwellings, on large R-1 lots.
-The area is known to be an art and heritage hub of Burnaby and is known to have some beautifully built custom homes that reflect the artist environment.
-The highly sought after area has some of the most valuable land in the area.
+The Lower Deer Lake neighbour is a unique blend of urban life with nature and is ideal for those looking to find a home away from civilization within the city.
+Deer Lake consists of mostly single-family dwellings, on large R-1 lots.
+The area is known to be an art and heritage hub of Burnaby and is known to have some beautifully built custom homes that reflect the artist’s environment.
+The highly sought after area has some of the most valuable lands in the area.
 It is just to the west of Burris St (Buckingham Heights) and next to Deer Lake and Deer Lake Park and trails, The City Hall, Hart House, Burnaby Village Museum, and the Shadbolt Centre (arts centre).
 The Hart House Restaurant is on the Lake with a huge grass field area that hosts weddings, funerals, and many other elegant commemorative receptions that can take advantage of the lake views and park setting.
 The City hosts of many summer concerts FESTIVAL LAWN AT DEER LAKE PARK on the grounds of Deer Lake!
 The Deer Lake Parklands is a home for wildlife in the middle of the city with many birds, ducks, frogs, fish, geese, and even coyotes!
 The city is acquiring/purchasing the all the homes on the lake waterfront from the residences so the public can access the whole lake and its trails!

 Within Deer Lake is the private residential gated community of Blenheim Woods.
 Built around 1985 this is one of the few bare lot strata’s in Burnaby.
 There are 21 West Coast styled homes.
 The area is made up of cul-de-sacs, and it is ideally located across from the Lake!